Serendah: Development

 A new Komuter station, The Serendah Komuter station which is stationed roughly two kilometres northwest from and named after Serendah, is opened on April 21, 2007 alongside the Rasa and Batang Kali stations.

 Perodua, one of the national car maker is headquartered in Serendah.

+UMW Holdings, one of the leading national industrial enterprise, is developing an industrial city and has moved many of their subsidiaries headquarters to the new development.
+Such as the move of UMW Equipment and UMW Power Solutions from Shah Alam to Serendah in 2023.

+Selangor State Development Corporation, a leading developer in the state, has developed a master planned community named Antara Gapi in the more northern portion of Serendah.
+Antara Gapi is quickly rising as one of the suburban downtown in the area.